MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 The time slice is expressed in milliseconds, and its default value is ``20`` ms.
-It can be configured at link time with the symbol ``_java_round_robin_period``, defined in the :ref:`linker configuration file <linker_lscf>` ``linkVMConfiguration.lscf`` located in the Platform folder ``/MICROJVM/link/``.
+It can be configured at link time with the symbol ``_java_round_robin_period``, defined in the :ref:`linker configuration file <linker_lscf>` ``linkVMConfiguration.lscf`` located in the VEE Port folder ``/MICROJVM/link/``.
-To override the content of this file, create, in the Platform configuration project, a folder named ``/dropins/MICROJVM/link/``, and copy into this folder the file ``linkVMConfiguration.lscf`` retrieved from an existing Platform.
+To override the content of this file, create, in the VEE Port configuration project, a folder named ``/dropins/MICROJVM/link/``, and copy into this folder the file ``linkVMConfiguration.lscf`` retrieved from an existing VEE Port.
 Since a symbol cannot be null, the actual time slice value in milliseconds is ``_java_round_robin_period - 1``.
 Set the symbol to 1 (i.e., time slice to 0) to disable the round-robin scheduling.